-Question Υ N Action Point

-1 Is the building equipped to provide hearing assistance? ?
-The loop system is only fitted in the new extension classrooms 2 Does lighting installation of the building take into account the needs of people with visual disabilities? ?
-3 Are there large-print versions of information about the building/activities available? ?
-4 Is there braille information available for people with visual disabilities? ?
+Question Υ N Action Point 1 Is the building equipped to provide hearing assistance? ✓ N/A at this time, would be added if necessary 2 Does lighting installation of the building take into account the needs of people with visual disabilities? ✓ N/A at this time, would be added if necessary 3 Are there large-print versions of information about the building/activities available? ✓ N/A at this time, would be added if necessary 4 Is there braille information available for people with visual disabilities? √ N/A at this time, would be added if necessary